The facts

 - Get extra help – it’s a great idea to get some professional lessons, these will help you gain more confidence when driving.

-- Move up to more challenging driving – you don’t have to start driving in more challenging situations straight away.
-Take your time and when you’re ready you can start with short trips (10-20 minutes) and build to longer sessions (30-60 minutes).
+- Learning to drive happens in stages – it’s best not Take your time and slowly build up the challenge level of your driving to match your experience.
+Start with short trips (10-20 minutes) and when you’re ready build to longer sessions (30-60 minutes).
 Start during quieter traffic times and gradually build up to busier periods.

 - Make regular trips - once you feel confident, drive on regular trips - to school, sport and visiting friends.
 This will make certain routes more familiar and help you to move onto more complex situations.